-Once the median employee was identified as described above, that employee's total annual compensation for 2017 was determined using the same rules that apply to reporting the compensation of our NEOs (including our CEO) in the "Total" column of the Summary Compensation Table.
-The total compensation amounts included in the first paragraph of this pay-ratio disclosure were determined based on that methodology.
+The total compensation for 2018 for that median employee, and the total compensation for 2018 for our CEO, as included in the first paragraph of this pay ratio disclosure were determined using the same rules that apply to reporting the compensation of our Named Executive Officers (including our CEO) in the "Total" column of the Summary Compensation Table.
 The SEC's pay ratio disclosure rules permit the use of estimates, assumptions, and adjustments, and the SEC has acknowledged that pay ratio disclosures may involve a degree of imprecision.
 We believe that the foregoing pay ratio is a reasonable estimate calculated in a manner consistent with the SEC's pay ratio disclosure rules.